thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 4. Virtual Box

-    You can also use VirtualBox or Hyper-V to create an [Ubuntu](https://www.osboxes.org/ubuntu/) VM and run the workshop directly in the VM in a Linux environment.
+    You can also use [VirtualBox](https://www.virtualbox.org) or [Hyper-V](https://docs.microsoft.com/de-de/virtualization/hyper-v-on-windows/about/) to create an [Ubuntu](https://www.osboxes.org/ubuntu/) VM and run the workshop directly in the VM in a Linux environment.

-## 2.1 Verfiy the major prerequisites on your machine
+## 3. Verfiy the major prerequisites on your machine

 To verfiy the major prerequisites on your machine, you can execute following bash script.

-_Note:_ If you use the **custom Docker image** described above you don't need to follow these steps.
+_Note:_ If you use the **workshop Docker image for Windows** described above, you don't need to follow these steps.
 Everything is in place already.

 ```sh
 $ git clone https://github.com/IBM/cloud-native-starter.git